fuse-fonts/plugin/README.md

 ## Technical Process

-1. Determine how to do these things in ExtendScript:
+### Determine how to do these things in ExtendScript:
-  1.
+1. Access Fonts
+2. Iterate and display each fonts

+### Pretty sure I can do:
+- Add folder Groupings using UIScript or w/e
+- Add "Add" and "Remove" actions using UIScript